Dun-sin/Whisper/README.md

    ```

 5. Use `.env_sample` to configure the `.env` file for this project.
 For mongodb url use the localhost to test
    > Check this video of how to do that: https://www.youtube.com/watch?v=D0U8vD8m1I0
+   > Note: If using Docker, the MongoDB port is **27018**

 6. Run npm start in project root directory